KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/publish-download-files-dexp2p.md

 </collapse-text>

 The value of the key named `"matches"` is a JSON array.
-The length of the array is `205`, same as the number of fragments as indicated by the previous datablobs (file info datablob and the locators datablob).
+The length of the array is `205`, same as the number of fragments as indicated by the previous datablob (file info datablob).
 In it, we can see a datablob that contains data from the published file.
 In the JSON that represents the datablob, we can see that `tagA` is the file name and `tagB` is the word `data`, which we filtered for.
 The rest of the relevant keys are as follows

 - `"pubkey"` set to `"01e28518858aa3515163a67deee2b19f0d30e4fa237f0aec255e4c94db0fe8d063"`; it is the `DEX_pubkey` of the publisher
 - the value of the key named `"decrypted"` contains the the actual data of the file broadcasted using this datablob;